32 epic bucket list family vacation ideas

 If you can’t swing three months, go for however long you can!
 We recommend planning your trip in the off season when things are less busy and the weather isn’t hot.
 Carrying a backpack around gets heavy and hot so cooler weather is much better.
 We did our trip from March-June and it was the perfect time.

-On our trip we covered Portugal, Spain, Italy, Austria, Switzerland, Czech Republic, Germany, Belgium, Netherlands, France, England, Scotland, and Ireland.
+On our trip we covered Portugal, Spain, Italy, Austria, Switzerland, the Czech Republic, Germany, Belgium, the Netherlands, France, England, Scotland, and Ireland.
 With our youngest turning 10 on the trip and our oldest being 15, it was the perfect age since they could all carry their own bags and walk for miles every day (which we did!).

 You can get tips on how to plan your trip in our guide to how to plan a trip to Europe